What is Coaching?

 What is the Cost?

-If you wish to develop an ongoing coaching relationship discuss a coaching contract with your coach.
-They will be happy to provide information and costs.
-You may use your clergy accountable reimbursement account, continuing education funds, or the conference coaching reimbursement funds policy which will reimburse your church up to $250 of coaching costs for ten sessions within a 12 month period.
+If you wish to develop an ongoing coaching relationship with one of our conference-approved professional coaches, you are encouraged to discuss a coaching contract with that specific coach.
+The conference does not set coaching rates.
+Your coach will be happy to provide any information you need, including costs.
+In some cases, pastors may use their clergy accountable reimbursement account, continuing education funds, or other such funds.
+The conference also has a coaching reimbursement funds policy, which will reimburse your church up of to $250 for ten coaching sessions within a 12 month period.
+This must be preapproved and the coach must be on our list of approved coaches.
+Email email@example.com to receive a copy of this policy.

 Born in Nashville, Tennessee, David received a BA from Vanderbilt University and a Doctor of Ministry from Lexington Theological Seminary (1974).
 He served six years as an associate in an inner-city church in St. Louis and then twenty years in Manchester, MO, as a Christian Church (Disciples of Christ) pastor.
 David left the local pastorate and began helping churches in his own business, Effective Ministries Coaching and Consulting in 2003, following two years at Lay Renewal Ministries in St. Louis.
 He received his certification as a Christian Leadership Coach from Valwood in March, 2005.